 \section{Related Works}

 \textbf{Procedural Character Generation.} Research on procedural character generation remains limited, with most prior work focusing on producing characters within a single, predefined environment (\eg, one game world \cite{jinworldweaver,ge2024scaling}). \worldweaver{} \cite{jinworldweaver} prompts an LLM to directly generate $N$ characters for a given setting, while \personahub{} \cite{ge2024scaling} samples personas from large-scale scraped profile datasets and adapts them to the target context using an LLM.
-In this work, we show that these approaches struggle with two key issues—limited moral diversity and restricted interactional range—and introduce a method designed to explicitly mitigate these biases.
+In this work, we show that these approaches struggle with two key issues, namely limited moral diversity and restricted interactional range, and introduce a method designed to explicitly mitigate these biases.

 \textbf{Biases in Simulating Personas.} Prior studies have documented a broader lack of behavioral and identity diversity in simulated personas.
 For instance, Marked Personas \cite{cheng2023marked} show that language models tend to reproduce social stereotypes, while others highlight gender and identity flattening \cite{kotek2023gender,wang2025large} and reduced narrative variety in multimodal storytelling \cite{lee2024vision}.
-Such homogenization arises from maximum-likelihood training objectives that favor high-probability continuations, as well as alignment fine-tuning that rewards politeness, safety, and helpfulness—thereby suppressing the variability essential to believable social simulation.
+This homogenization arises from maximum-likelihood training objectives that favor high-probability continuations, as well as alignment fine-tuning that rewards politeness, safety, and helpfulness.
 In our work, we extend this observation to procedural character generation, showing that similar alignment-induced biases constrain moral and interactional diversity in LLM-generated populations.